L-2 Regularized maximum likelihood for $\beta$-model in large and sparse networks: Simulations

-{ Next, we validate our Theorem \ref{Main-theorem::asymptotic-normality}'s prediction of the variance term.
-Then, we illustrate the dependency structure between $\hat\beta_{\lambda;n-1}$ and $\hat\beta_{\lambda;n}$ under our settings (iii) -- (v).
-The simulation results presented in Figure \ref{fig::simu-2::normality-joint-beta1-beta2} provide clear empirical evidences that well-match our novel normality result Theorem \ref{Main-theorem::asymptotic-normality}.} Traveling from the left to the right in Row 1 of Figure \ref{fig::simu-2::normality-joint-beta1-beta2}, as $\lambda$ increases with other settings fixed, we see an increasing correlation between $\hat\beta_{\lambda;n-1}$ and $\hat\beta_{\lambda;n}$, exactly as Part (ii) of our Theorem \ref{Main-theorem::asymptotic-normality} predicts.
-Traveling from the right-most plot in Row 1 and then continue from the left in Row 2, we are increasing $n$ with a fixed $\lambda$.
-This is roughly equivalent to decreasing $\lambda$ and traveling from large $\lambda$ back to small $\lambda$.
-In this comparison sequence, we clearly see an increasing independence, which again confirms the prediction of our Theorem \ref{Main-theorem::asymptotic-normality}.
+To validate the prediction of our theory regarding the variance structure, we evaluate the dependency between $\hat\beta_{\lambda;n-1}$ and $\hat\beta_{\lambda;n}$ under our settings (iii) -- (v).
+Figure \ref{fig::simu-2::normality-joint-beta1-beta2} shows the result.
+In row 1, from left to right (as $\lambda$ increases), the correlation between $\hat\beta_{\lambda;n-1}$ and $\hat\beta_{\lambda;n}$ increases, exactly as predicted by part (ii) of our Theorem \ref{Main-theorem::asymptotic-normality}.
+Next, in row 2 (moving left to right), $n$ increases while $\lambda$ remains fixed.
+This mimics the effect of decreasing $\lambda$ at fixed $n$.
+We observe increasing independence between the two $\hat\beta_\lambda$ elements, again confirming the prediction of Theorem \ref{Main-theorem::asymptotic-normality}.